Pucón: Tourism

 Pucón is a major centre of adventure tourism in Chile, attracting national and foreigner visitors alike.
-Due to its striking natural surroundings which include volcanoes, lakes, waterfalls, nature reserves and hot springs, Pucón attracts tourism all year round.
-During the summer, popular tourist activities include hiking, rafting, horseback riding, bird watching, fishing, canopy trails, and canyoning.
+Due to its striking natural surroundings which include volcanoes, lakes, waterfalls, nature reserves and hot springs, Pucón attracts tourism all year round.During the summer, popular tourist activities include hiking, rafting, horseback riding, bird watching, fishing, canopy trails, and canyoning.
 In winter and spring, it is possible to go skiing or snowboarding on the slopes of Villarrica volcano or visit one of the several thermal baths scattered around the nearby Valdivian temperate rain forest.
 These activities are easily arranged from the city itself, which harbours several tourist offices and travel agencies.

 Despite its relatively small urban area, accommodation infrastructure in Pucón is well developed, ranging from backpacker hostels to luxury hotels.
-Chilean and international cuisine can be found in one of the several city restaurants.
+Chilean and international cuisine can be found in one of the town's several restaurants and cafes.
 More recently, Pucón has become a major destination for second home investments and amenity migration.